Surveillance Evidence in Personal Injury Claims - Current Rules, Case Law & Tactics

 Introduction

-With courts showing an increasing willingness to punish fundamental dishonesty, surveillance evidence has become an ever more powerful tool in a defendant’s arsenal.
+With an increasing appetite on the part of the court to punish fundamental dishonesty, surveillance evidence has never been a more telling weapon in a defendant’s arsenal.

-It will also consider the significant advantages of using covert recordings to challenge the impartiality of defence experts, including the complex issues surrounding admissibility and how such evidence can ultimately undermine expert credibility, helping to prevent serious prejudice to the claimant.
+This webinar will also look at the considerable benefits in the use of covert recordings to challenge the impartiality of defence experts, resulting in issues regarding admissibility of such evidence and ultimately to the discrediting of these experts, thereby avoiding potentially serious prejudice to the claimant.

 What You Will Learn